iqtree/iqtree.github.io/doc/AliSim.md

 Simulating alignments with functional divergence (FunDi ) model
 ----------------------------

-AliSim supports [FunDi model](https://doi.org/10.1093/bioinformatics/btr470), which allows a proportion number of sites (`<RHO>`) in the sequence of each taxon in a given list (`<TAXON_1>,...,<TAXON_N>`), could be permuted with each other.
+AliSim supports the [FunDi model](https://doi.org/10.1093/bioinformatics/btr470), which allows a proportion number of sites (`<RHO>`) in the sequence of each taxon in a given list (`<TAXON_1>,...,<TAXON_N>`), could be permuted with each other.
 To simulate new alignments under the FunDi model, one could use `--fundi` option:

       iqtree2 --alisim alignment_fundi -t tree.nwk -m JC --fundi A,C,0.1

 This example simulates a new alignment under the Juke-Cantor model from the input tree `tree.nwk` with the default sequence length of 1000 sites.
-Since the user specifies FunDi model with `<RHO>` = 0.1, thus, in the sequences of Taxon A, and C, 100 random sites (sequence length * `<RHO>` = 1,000 * 0.1) are purmuted with each other.
+Since the user specifies FunDi model with `<RHO>` = 0.1, thus, in the sequences of Taxon A, and C, 100 random sites (sequence length * `<RHO>` = 1,000 * 0.1) are permuted with each other.

 Simulating alignments with branch-specific models
 ----------------------------